RioRocker97/my_yolov5/progression.md

     - applicaiton structure feel like it too complexed.... but it work fine
 - 2/5/2021
     - from now on , update will be appear down below
+- 4/5/2021
+    - this project could have better optimization and better error handler... i'll do later AFTER getting a grade from this project first
 # OVERHAUL UI Progression (v1.7+)

 | Status | Feature | Status | Feature |